hpe-dev-incubator/hpe-dev-portal/content/blog/example-of-mapreduce-with-ezmeral-data-fabric-mapr-database-binary-table.md

 * metrics-core-*.jar
 * hbase-common-*.jar

-This is because the HBase related packages are considered as third-party libraries to the Hadoop system, refer to👉: [Install the third-party libraries on each node that runs the program](https://docs.datafabric.hpe.com/70/DevelopmentGuide/Manage3rdPartyLibsForMapReduce.html).
+You may run into this issue because the HBase related packages are considered as third-party libraries to the Hadoop system.
+For more information, refer to👉: [Install the third-party libraries on each node that runs the program](https://docs.datafabric.hpe.com/70/DevelopmentGuide/Manage3rdPartyLibsForMapReduce.html).

-## Explanation of some glossary
+## Glossary

 <details>
-<summary>HPE Ezmeral Data Fabric (AKA.
+<summary>HPE Ezmeral Data Fabric (aka.
 MapR)</summary>

-EDF for short.
 HPE Ezmeral Data Fabric is a platform for data-driven analytics, ML, and AI workloads.
 The platform serves as a secure data store and provides file storage, NoSQL databases, object storage, and event streams.
 The patented filesystem architecture was designed and built for performance, reliability, and scalability.